MaartenStaa/lua_interpreter/instruction_set.md

 looks up the value of the constant from the virtual machine's constant table.

 The `LuaConst` value is then pushed onto the stack.

+#### `LoadClosure`

+Reads a function index from the bytes directly following the instruction and looks up the function from the virtual machine's function table.
+The function contains information about the number of upvalues it captures.

+For each captured upvalue, the instruction reads two bytes.
+The first indicates whether this upvalue refers to a `local` in the parent scope (as opposed to an already captured upvalue), and the second is the index of the local variable or upvalue.

+In the case of a local, the virtual machine will convert the local variable on the stack into an upvalue, and replace the local variable with the upvalue.
+In the case of an upvalue, the virtual machine will simply fetch the upvalue from the current call frame.
+In both cases, the upvalue is then stored in the closure object.

+The closure object is pushed onto the stack.

 #### `Pop`